leighwest/Toy-Robot/README.md

 i.e. to run the application using one of the example test instructions in the root directory:
 `gradle run --args='Test6Instructions.txt'`

-To run the applications test suite:
+To run the application's test suite:
 `gradle test`

 ## Enjoy!